open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileCCM.md

 6. Provide or generate a strong **AMT Password**.
 AMT will verify this password when receiving a command from a MPS server.
 This password is also required for device deactivation.

-    !!! tip
-        The two buttons next to the password input are for toggling visibility and generating a new random password.
-Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
+    !!! warning "Warning - Viewing and Losing Random Passwords" The two buttons next to the password input are for toggling visibility and/or generating a new random password.
+Please note that **if the Vault database is lost or corrupted (or container stopped), all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

-7. The **MEBX Password** field is disabled, as the password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.
+7. The **MEBX Password** field is disabled.
+The password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.

 8. Leave DHCP as the default for **Network Configuration**.